Thinking about applying a defibrillator from Red Sky Foundation?

 Warranty

-The machine will be covered by a warranty of between five to eight years, depending on the model, although some manufacturers offer extension up to ten years.
-The pads usually have a shelf life of between two years and five years, and the batteries of between four and seven years.
+The machine will be covered by a warranty of minimum 5 years.
+The pads usually have a shelf life of between 2-5 years, and the batteries of between 4-7 years.

 Do I need to be trained to use the defibrillator?